 26. Taste your first oyster at the Falmouth Oyster Festival

 Always a rowdy and exciting event filled with food and frolicks.
-Make sure you get a photo of someone trying an oyster for the first time.
+The perfect opportunity to document someone trying their first oyster.

 27. Don’t forget the Christmas Day swim!